One of our representatives will contact you within one business day.

 How Much Does It Cost to Upgrade a Site?

-The answer to this question depends on your site and which route you wish to take.
-Our sales staff will be happy to discuss your site and give you a couple of options to choose from.
+The cost to upgrade a site depends on each individual site, and how you wish to proceed.
+A member of Millionairium’s sales staff will be happy to discuss your site with you and discuss options you can choose from.

 Would My Site’s Position Increase Just by Making it Responsive?

-Yes.
-But to rank well on Google, you also need to have your site optimized and make it popular.
+Yes, but to rank well on Google, you also need to ensure you have an optimized site and that you are working to make it popular.

-If you have any questions about responsive website, or any other SEO topics, we’ll be happy to discuss them with you.
+If you have any questions about responsive or websites, or any other SEO topics, we’ll be happy to discuss them with you.